-Bile-acid binders.
-These drugs help make your bowel movements more solid and less frequent.
+Bile-acid binders: These drugs help make your bowel movements more solid and less frequent.

 Antidepressants: Medicines called tricyclic antidepressants can help reduce belly pain, particularly if you also have depression or anxiety.
 If you don’t have depression, your doctor may still prescribe these, but in smaller doses.

-Antispasmodics.
-These drugs have long been used to help treat the symptoms of IBS-D by slowing down your bowels to make bathroom visits less frequent and less painful.
+Medications to help cramping: Prescription meds like dicyclomine (Bentyl) and hyoscyamine (Levsin) have long been used to help treat the symptoms of IBS-D by slowing down your bowels to make bathroom visits less frequent and less painful.

-Mast cell stabilizers.
-About a quarter of people with IBS-D also have gastroenteritis, which makes your gut become inflamed.
+Mast cell stabilizers: About a quarter of people with IBS-D also have gastroenteritis, which makes your gut become inflamed.
 Some experts believe that could be a trigger for IBS.
 Mast cells control the release of histamine, which causes inflammation.
 These drugs help lower the amount of histamine your body makes.